Here are the benefits of Toor Dal that every health conscious person should know!

-Toor or Arhar dal is a staple in Indian kitchen.
-It makes for tasty accompaniment with rice, and has amazing health benefits.
-It is rich in protein and folic acid which is important for healthy body.
-Toor or Arhar dal is used in many dishes across India.
+The protein-rich Toor or Arhar dal is a staple food in any Indian kitchen.
+It makes for tasty accompaniment with rice or chapati and it has plenty of health benefits.

-No amount of burgers, pizzas and other fancy foods can ever replace the all-time favorite daal chawal or dal roti – prepared by our moms.
-We may call them soul comforting food!
-A plate full of piping hot, fragrant Basmati rice with some mouth-watering daal topped with crackling tadka and a dollop of ghee nourishes our mind, body and soul like nothing else does.
-It is a gentle reminder that our desire for home cooked Indian food or homely things can never fade away.
+No amount of burgers, pizzas and other fancy foods can never replace the all-time favorite dal chaḤwal or dal roti – prepared by our mothers.
+The truth is our desire for home-cooked Indian food or homely things can never fade away.

-- Pulses and lentils are primary sources of protein.
-They are light on the stomach, aid digestion and have a low glycemic index, which means that these take more time to be broken down and absorbed.
+Pulses and lentils are primary sources of protein.
+They are light on the stomach, aid digestion and have a low glycaemic index, which means that these take more time to be broken down and absorbed.

 The reasons why Toor or Arhar dal should be part of your daily diet: